Valence Bond Entanglement and Fluctuations in Random Singlet Phases: Valence-bond entanglement

-Figure \ref{uent}(a) shows our VBMC results for $S^{\rm VB}_L$ for $k=2, 3$ and $\infty$ (corresponding to $d = \sqrt{2}, \phi$ and 2, respectively, where $\phi$ is the golden mean) for periodic systems with $N = 1024$ sites.
-The solid lines show the exact asymptotic scaling found by Jacobsen and Saleur \cite{jac08} which clearly agree with our numerical results for $L \gg 1$.
+Figure \ref{uent}(a) shows our VBMC results for $S^{\rm VB}_L$ for $k=2, 3$ and $\infty$ (corresponding to $d = \sqrt{2}, \phi$ and 2, respectively) for periodic systems with $N = 1024$ sites.
+To minimize finite size effects when $L$ is comparable to $N/2$, $S_L^{\rm VB}$ is plotted as a function of the conformal distance $L_C =(N/\pi)\sin(\pi L/N)$.
+The solid lines show the exact asymptotic scaling found by Jacobsen and Saleur\cite{jac08} which clearly agree with our numerical results for $L \gg 1$.
 Note that for the case $k \rightarrow \infty$ it is necessary to consider fairly large values of $L$ before entering the scaling regime, whereas for $k=2$ and 3 the scaling begins at relatively small $L$.
-This fact may account for the initial numerical difficulty in determining $c^{\rm VB}$ for $d=2$ using small systems (see, however, \cite{kal09}).
-Presumably, the reason finite size effects become more pronounced as $d$ approaches 2 is because this is a critical value (for $d > 2$ the uniform models acquire a gap \cite{martinbook}).
+This fact may account for the initial numerical difficulty in determining $c^{\rm VB}$ for $d=2$ using small systems (see, however, Ref. \onlinecite{kal09}).
+Presumably, the reason that the finite size effects become more pronounced as $d$ approaches 2 is because this is a critical value (for $d > 2$ the uniform models acquire a gap\cite{martinbook}).

-For random Heisenberg chains $S^{\rm VB}_L$ was first computed numerically by Alet et al. \cite{alet07}.
-Following the same procedure as these authors, we compute $S^{VB}_L$ by determining $\langle n_L \rangle$ for particular realizations of disorder and then disorder averaging.
-For the random ABF models we again multiply by the entanglement per bond, and thus take $S^{VB}_L = \overline{\langle n_L \rangle}\ \log_2 d$ (here again the overbar denotes disorder average).
-Figure \ref{uent}(b) shows log plots of our results for $S^{\rm VB}_L$ for random chains, again for $k=2,3$ and $\infty$ and $N = 1024$.
-The solid lines show the scaling predictions of Refael and Moore \cite{ref04} for $S^{\rm vN}_L$ based on the RSRG which clearly agree with our numerical results.
-As pointed out by Alet et al. \cite{alet07}, the fact that $S^{\rm VB}_L$ and $S^{\rm vN}_L$ show the same scaling for $L \gg 1$ is to be expected if, as predicted by the RSRG, on long length scales the ground states of the random models are dominated by a single valence-bond state.
+For random Heisenberg chains $S^{\rm VB}_L$ was first computed numerically by Alet {\it et al.}\cite{alet07}.
+Following the same procedure as these authors, we compute $S^{\rm VB}_L$ by determining $\langle n_L \rangle$ for particular realizations of disorder and then disorder averaging.
+Throughout this paper we assume the random models are characterized by a flat bond strength distribution centered around $J=1$ of width $u$,

+where $u$ is a measure of disorder strength.
+For the random ABF models we again multiply $\langle n_L \rangle$ by the entanglement per bond, and thus take

+(here again the overbar denotes disorder average).
+Figure \ref{uent}(b) shows log plots of our results for $S^{\rm VB}_L$ for random chains with strong disorder ($u=1$), again for $k=2,3$ and $\infty$ and $N = 1024$.
+The solid lines show the scaling predictions based on the RSRG\cite{ref04,bon07} for $S^{\rm vN}_L$ which clearly agree with our numerical results.
+As pointed out by Alet et al.\cite{alet07}, the fact that $S^{\rm VB}_L$ and $S^{\rm vN}_L$ show the same scaling for $L \gg 1$ is to be expected if, as predicted by the RSRG, on long length scales the ground states of the random models are dominated by a single valence-bond configuration.